jesalmehta/jesalmehta.github.io/_work/flatlyte.markdown

 LED USB Table Lamp, with the signature Renata feature of a lit-up edge.

 The brief was to create a high-power LED light in the size range of an iPhone (at that time, the popular iPhone 5.)

+The luminaire is a 3 piece sandwich construction of enclosure, heatsink, and diffuser.